 - Lack of intent: Because a prosecutor must prove you intended to commit a crime in order to obtain a burglary conviction, you may be able to get off if they can find little or no evidence proving you planned any wrongdoing.

 - Mistake of fact: You can’t be convicted of burglary if we can prove that you took something by mistake or that you genuinely believed was yours for the taking at the time.

 - Police misconduct: Police misconduct may be responsible for your accusation.
 Examples include law enforcement asking leading questions of a witness, violating the Fourth Amendment right against an unreasonable search, coercing a person into a confession, and planting evidence against you.
 If any of the above or another case of police misconduct is found to have occurred, your charges may be dropped or reduced.

 If you need help in New Orleans, Monroe, Lincoln Parish, Union Parish, or Jefferson Parish in reference to a burglary charge, we are your guys.
-Our Louisiana criminal defense attorneys have years of experience successfully representing those accused of crimes such as burglary throughout the state.
+Our Louisiana burglary defense attorneys have years of experience successfully representing those accused of crimes such as burglary throughout the state.